The mechanism of electrical conduction in glassy semiconductors: Microscopic picture

+picture.
+We set the stage by first reviewing several relatively recent findings the present picture builds upon.

-To rationalize this apparent, puzzling connection between electronic and structural properties of glassy semiconductors, here we put forth an expressly non-continuum picture.
-It derives from relatively recent findings that glassy melts and frozen glasses alike exhibit organization on two length scales.
+Glassy melts and frozen glasses alike exhibit organization on two length scales.
 The smaller of these length scales, often called the bead size $a$~\cite{XW, LW_soft}, corresponds with the first sharp diffraction peak~\cite{ISI:A1994NL31200006, ElliottNature1991} and is only marginally greater than the atom spacing.
-This length is static and reflects a symmetry breaking at the level of the first coordination shell~\cite{LL1} caused by the anisotropy in bonding intrinsic to electron-rich centers~\cite{PapoianHoffmann2000, GHL, ABW}.
+This length is static and reflects a symmetry breaking at the level of the first coordination shell~\cite{LL1} caused by the anisotropy in bonding intrinsic to electron rich centers~\cite{PapoianHoffmann2000, GHL, ABW}.
 The pertinent particle spacing in the symmetry-lowered structure can be thought of as the size of a rigid molecular unit that is perturbed only weakly during structural relaxation~\cite{LL1, BL_6Spin}.
 The greater length, often called the cooperativity size $\xi$~\cite{LW}, is the volumetric size of the smallest region than can reconfigure in the glassy material~\cite{KTW, LW_aging, LRactivated}.
 In a frozen glass, $\xi \simeq 6a \simeq 2 - 3$~nm, $1/\xi^3 \simeq 10^{20}$~cm$^{-3}$~\cite{RWLbarrier}, approximately independent of temperature~\cite{LW_aging}.
 Upon melting, the length $\xi$ begins to decrease with temperature and drops down to $3a$ or so, in magnitude, by the dynamical crossover, beyond which the system becomes a uniform liquid~\cite{LW_soft, SSW, RL_LJ}.
 This microscopic picture has quantitatively explained dozens of disparate phenomena in glassy melts and frozen glasses, see reviews~\cite{LW_ARPC, L_AP, LW_RMP, Lrelics}.
-Though of dynamical origin~\cite{LW_ARPC, XWbeta, LWphoto}, the length $\xi$ has a static aspect in that it provides the characteristic length scale for the spatial variation of the excess strain of the glassy matrix~\cite{LRactivated, L_AP}.
+Though of dynamical origin~\cite{LW_ARPC, XWbeta, LWphoto}, the length $\xi$ has a static aspect in that it provides the characteristic length scale for the spatial variation of the built-in strain in the glassy matrix~\cite{LRactivated, L_AP}.